Matthew Macklin: European middleweight champion

-Macklin beat Finnish Super-fighter Amin Asikainen by brutal 1st-round KO at the Manchester Velodrome, England on 25 September 2009 for the vacant European middleweight title.
+Macklin beat Finnish Super-fighter Amin Asikainen by first round knockout at the Manchester Velodrome, England on 25 September 2009 for the vacant European middleweight title.

-Matthew Macklin was later forced to vacate his European title.
-However he would get in first for the fight for the vacant title.
-A fight against Englishman Darren Barker was arranged for 18 September 2010 on Frank Warren's Magnificent Seven bill on Sky Box Office.
-The fight would be a big step closer to a world title fight for both men however Barker was forced to pull out of the contest through injury only weeks before the fight.
-He was replaced with Georgian slugger Shalva Jomardashvili and won the fight via a technical knock out two seconds into the sixth round after shoma pulled out.
-Macklin regained his EBU title and stated after the fight he wanted to go on to fight for a world title next.
+Macklin was later forced to vacate his European title.
+However, he would get in first for the fight for the vacant title.
+A fight against Englishman Darren Barker was arranged for 18 September 2010, on Frank Warren's Magnificent Seven bill on Sky Box Office.
+Barker was forced to pull out of the contest through injury and was replaced by Georgian boxer Shalva Jomardashvili.
+Macklin won the fight via a technical knock out in the sixth round.

 World title challenges

 Mathew fought WBA Middleweight champion Felix Sturm on 25 June 2011.
-The fight ended in a controversial split decision win for Sturm.
+The fight ended in a split decision win for Sturm.